dcadenas/keycast/README.md

 ### The stack

-The `api` subdirectory is a Rust application that uses SQLx for database interactions on a local SQLite database.
+The `api` subdirectory is a Rust application that uses SQLx for database interactions on a PostgreSQL database.
 We use `cargo watch` to run the API in watch mode, make sure to install that if you don't already have it.
 - [Rust](https://www.rust-lang.org/)
 - [SQLx](https://github.com/launchbadge/sqlx)
 - [cargo-watch](https://github.com/watchexec/cargo-watch)